Dpingkar/cse15l-lab-reports/Lab-Reports/Lab-Report-1.md

-*Lab Report detailing how to remotely connect to edit and copy files* <br/>
+*Lab Report detailing how to remotely connect to a remote dektop to edit and copy files* <br/>

 **1. Install and get certain things**<br/>
 1. **VSCODE**<br/>